Skip to content

 };

-outputs = { self, ghaf, ... }:
+outputs = { ghaf, nixpkgs, ... }:

 let

-mkLaptopConfiguration = ghaf.builders.mkLaptopConfiguration {
+mkGhafConfiguration = ghaf.builders.mkGhafConfiguration {

 self = ghaf;

-inputs = { inherit ghaf; };
+inputs = { inherit ghaf nixpkgs; };

 lib = ghaf.lib;